List of songs written and produced by James Blake

-British singer, songwriter and record producer James Blake has recorded, written and produced for his six studio albums and six extended plays.
-Apart from his own music, Blake also written and produced for other artists, including Beyoncé, Frank Ocean, Kendrick Lamar, Jay-Z, Travis Scott, Rosalía, and Lil Yachty.
+English singer-songwriter and record producer James Blake has recorded, written and produced for nine studio albums and nine extended plays.
+Apart from his own music, Blake also has written and produced for other artists, including Beyoncé, Frank Ocean, Kendrick Lamar, Jay-Z, Travis Scott, Rosalía, and Lil Yachty.
 British publication The Guardian named him as a "hip-hop's favourite Brit" producer.

 Songs

 This is a list of song recordings written and/or produced by James Blake.
 All songs are released and recorded by James Blake, except where noted.